 Purple: grapes, plums, figs

-It definitely takes time to put together all of the parts and let things cool before you construct the tart.
-But if you just want to have a beautiful plate of fruit, you could assemble a rainbow fruit platter in a tart or pie pan, plus or minus some fruit curd on the side.
+It does take time to put together all of the parts and let things cool before you construct the tart.
+But if you just want to have a beautiful plate of fruit, you could assemble a rainbow fruit platter in a tart or pie pan with some fruit curd or custard on the side.